-- 10.34 Each of the proposed 15no.
-3-bed dwelling houses would have 2no. car parking spaces, whilst the proposed apartment building, which contains 6no.
-2-bed dwellings would have 7no. parking spaces, accommodated in a parking courtyard to the front of the building.
-There are also, 6no. visitor parking spaces proposed.
-The Local Plan nor the Highways Design Guide Supplementary Planning Document do not specify any parking standards but officers consider that proposed parking standards are acceptable.
-Planning conditions are considered necessary to agree the final details of the proposed carriageway design. - 10.35 Using the industry standard TRICS trip rates, the supporting Highways Statement has stated that the development proposals are forecast to generate the following vehicular trips during the highway network peak hours: - AM Peak (8:00 9:00am) 5 Arrivals and 11 Departures 16 Two-Way Trips - PM Peak (17:00 18:00pm) 8 Arrivals and 5 Departures 13 Two-Way Trips - 10.36 The Highways Statement considered that the proposed trip generation of the proposed scheme would be negligible and would have no noticeable impact on the local highway network.
-Representations queried these findings and have raised concerns regarding the proposed traffic impacts and highway safety.
-However, Highways Development Management officers have raised no such concerns. - 10.37 The site plan illustrates designated areas for each dwelling house and apartments for the storage of bins.
-However, officers consider that planning conditions would be necessary to seek further details regarding waste storage and waste collection at the site. - 10.38 One of the recognised site constraints within the site allocation box was the provision of a pedestrian footway across the site frontage.
+- 10.37 The Highways Statement considered that the proposed trip generation of the proposed scheme would be negligible and would have no noticeable impact on the local highway network.
+Representations queried these findings and raised concerns regarding the proposed traffic impacts and highway safety.
+However, Highways Development Management officers have raised no such concerns.
+Furthermore, the reduction from 21 dwelling units to now 16 dwelling units will further reduce the trip generation associated with the proposal site. - 10.38 The site plan illustrates designated waste storage areas for each dwelling house.
+The Council's Waste Strategy officer has stated that the majority of their previous concerns regarding waste storage have now been negated with the replacement of the apartment block with a single dwelling house.
+However, bin presentation points for each dwelling are not shown.
+As such, conditions seeking further details regarding waste storage, bin presentation points and access for collection of waste for each dwelling are considered necessary.
+Additionally, a planning condition is necessary to secure details of temporary waste collection arrangements to serve occupants of completed dwellings whilst the remaining site is under construction. - 10.39 During the course of public consultation, at the request from officers, a revised swept path analysis was provided showing that a refuse collection vehicle measuring 11.85m in length could be used on the proposed road layout. - 10.40 One of the recognised site constraints within the site allocation box was the provision of a pedestrian footway across the site frontage.
 Appendix D of the Highways Technical Note, reference AMA/20466/SK001 shows how this could be achieved.
-However, it is noted that the proposed works would potentially conflict with the stepped access with Clough House.
-As such, a planning condition would be required to secure further details to ensure the appropriate off-site works to the existing footway provision. - 10.39 At the pre application stage, Highways Development Management officers raised the need for a qualitative assessment of the pedestrian provisions between the application site and Headland Lane/Town Street junction.
+However, it is noted that the proposed works would potentially conflict with the stepped access and land that may be in Clough House ownership.
+As such, a planning condition would be required to secure further details to ensure the appropriate off-site works to the existing footway provision. - 10.41 At the pre application stage, Highways Development Management officers raised the need for a qualitative assessment of the pedestrian provisions between the application site and Headland Lane/Town Street junction.
 This assessment would then provide the basis for appropriate recommendations to improve the local footway network.
 The assessment was provided during the planning application and acknowledges that the local footway network does not cater for pedestrians with disabilities.
 The assessment goes onto conclude that any major footway improvement works would require a significant undertaking and require consideration of acquisition of third party land.
 Given the quantum of the proposed development, officers acknowledge that such works may not be possible, especially given the proposed scale of development.
 It has however been agreed that the developer will fund some footway improvement works with the provision of dropped pedestrian crossing at the Woodburn Avenue junctions with Long Lane and edge of carriageway white lining between the northern end of the proposed footway along Long Lane and the existing footway 30m to the north of the site.
 These measures can be secured by planning condition and Section 106 Agreement.

-10.40 Officers consider that subject to the necessary planning conditions and planning obligations this proposal would accord with Kirklees Local Plan policies LP21 and LP22 and NPPF Chapter 9, with regard to its potential impact on the local highway network and on highway safety.
+10.42 Officers consider that subject to the necessary planning conditions and planning obligations this proposal would accord with Kirklees Local Plan policies LP21 and LP22 and NPPF Chapter 9, with regard to its potential impact on the local highway network and on highway safety.